OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 - To prevent all framing of your content use:
   - `Content-Security-Policy: frame-ancestors 'none';`
-- To allow for your site only, use:
+- To allow for the site itself, use:
   - `Content-Security-Policy: frame-ancestors 'self';`
-- To allow for trusted domain , do the following:
+- To allow for trusted domain, do the following:
   - `Content-Security-Policy: frame-ancestors trusted.com;`

-## Loading Files from CDN

-The below CSP allows loading from the same origin and loading images and scripts from the CDN:

-`Content-Security-Policy: default-src 'self'; image-src cdn.example.com; script-src cdn.example.com;`
+## Strict Policy

+In order to have a locked down CSP policy, applying [nonces](https://en.wikipedia.org/wiki/Cryptographic_nonce) on all loaded javascript is a must.

+Google went ahead and set up a [guide](https://csp.withgoogle.com/docs/strict-csp.html) to create a strict CSP based on nonces.

+A recent [presentation](https://speakerdeck.com/lweichselbaum/csp-a-successful-mess-between-hardening-and-mitigation) was done at the LocoMocoSec conference.

-# Refactoring inline code
+## Refactoring inline code

 By default CSP disables any unsigned JavaScript code placed inline in the HTML source, such as this: